timescale/docs.timescale.com-content/getting-started/configuring.md

 For larger queries, PostgreSQL automatically uses parallel workers if they are available.
 To configure this use the `max_parallel_workers` setting.
 Increasing this setting will improve query performance for larger queries.
 Smaller queries may not trigger parallel workers.
+By default, this setting corresponds to the number of CPUs available.
+Use the `--cpus` flag or the `TS_TUNE_NUM_CPUS` docker environment variable to change it.

 Finally, you must configure `max_worker_processes` to be at least the sum of `timescaledb.max_background_workers` and `max_parallel_workers`.
 `max_worker_processes` is the total pool of workers available to both background and parallel workers (as well as a handful of built-in PostgreSQL workers).

+By default, `timescaledb-tune` sets `timescaledb.max_background_workers` to 8.
+In order to change this setting, use the `--max-bg-workers` flag or the `TS_TUNE_MAX_BG_WORKERS` docker environment variable.
+The `max_worker_processes` setting will automatically be adjusted as well.

 ### Disk-write settings [](disk-write)